Senior UX Designer, Google

 Sept 13, 2022

-It’s easy to think of UX Design as purely the creation of screen-centric experiences.
-However, without the integration of the physical housing, none of the digital experiences could have existed.
+It’s easy to think of UX Design as purely the creation of screen-centric experiences, however, without the integration of the physical housing, none of the digital experiences could have existed.
 The expectation of more fluid experiences that bridge the physical and digital interfaces is becoming higher than before, especially during a post-pandemic world.
-So, how might we approach our problem solving more holistically, and how will industrial designers play a critical role in the product development process that involves complex user touchpoints?
+So how might we approach our problem solving more holistically, and how will industrial designers play a critical role in the product development process that involve complex user touchpoints?